Day 1 – Hobart

 Day 2 - Strahan (300 kms)

 Depart Hobart this morning and travel via New Norfolk on the Lyall Highway – a spectacular road across the heart of Tasmania to the village of Strahan.
 Continue through the Franklin-Gordon Wild Rivers National Park.
 A number of excellent short walks lead off the highway to rainforests, waterfalls and spectacular lookouts.
 Stop in Queenstown, surrounded by stark mountains, giving the town an eerie look.
 There are good views from Spion Kop Lookout, in the centre of town.
-Continue as the road winds along to the quiet town of Strahan, situated on Macquarie Harbour.
-Strahan is the only town on Tasmania’s forbidding west coast.
+Continue as the road winds along to the quiet town of Strahan, situated on Macquarie Harbour – the only town on Tasmania’s forbidding west coast.